Can we “prevent“ diabetes with weight loss? Or would it be better to say we can “delay“ diabetes with healthy behavior?

-- When you understand that insulin resistance causes hunger and fatigue (due to poor delivery of glucose to cells) you understand that insulin resistance leads to less activity and more food.
+- When you understand that insulin resistance causes hunger and fatigue (due to poor delivery of glucose to cells), you understand that insulin resistance leads to less activity and more food.
 The decrease in activity and increase in calories leads to weight gain AND more insulin resistance.
-Perhaps insulin resistance is a cause for obesity rather than obesity causing insulin resistance.
+Perhaps insulin resistance is a cause for obesity, rather than obesity causing insulin resistance.

-- When you understand the above, then you can understand why, when you have an insulin production problem rather than an insulin resistance problem, you can be thin with type 2 diabetes and not have problem with blood pressure or cholesterol.
+- When you understand the above, then you can understand why, when you have an insulin production problem rather than an insulin resistance problem, you can be thin with type 2 diabetes and not have a problem with blood pressure or cholesterol.

-- I have seen often this kind of scenario where insulin production decreases gradually.
-At some critical point, glucose toxicity hits and suddenly production drops to the point that DKA occurs.
+- I have often seen this kind of scenario where insulin production decreases gradually.
+At some critical point, glucose toxicity hits, and suddenly production drops to the point that DKA occurs.

 - It is important to remember that type 2 is not always about insulin resistance and being overweight.
 Teach and treat the patient relative to his or her individual needs.

 - Placing blame for diabetes on obesity/weight can have a very detrimental effect on motivation for treating diabetes.